How much does moving to the suburbs cost vs. staying in NYC?

-The coronavirus is keeping plenty of employees at home.
-However, if you'll need to commute into the city, it's worth considering the cost of the journey and the time it will take.
-A 80-mile round trip from Westchester into Manhattan will cost $1,000 per month for gas if you choose to drive alone.
-If you use Metro-North, your monthly costs are in the range of $100-$400-plus, depending on where you live and how often you commute.
+If you'll need to commute into the city, it's worth considering the cost of the journey and the time it will take.
+A 80-mile round trip from Westchester to Manhattan will cost more than $1,000 per month for gas if you choose to drive alone.
+If you take Metro-North, your monthly costs are in the range of $150-$200, depending on where you live and how often you commute.
 For those who going into the city less often, thanks to work-from-home flexibility, these commuting costs may be significantly less.

 Ross says a lot of her clients pay for parking garages in the city at a cost of around $500-$600 per month and the move to the suburbs removes that cost.
 "It's not like you are saving that money when you move to the suburbs but it's spent in other buckets," she says.

-Barrett has helped a handful of clients in the past months who are weighing a move to the suburbs.
+Barrett has helped dozens of clients weighing up a move to the suburbs.
 "While the city's convenient, you can't put a price on space and fresh air," he says.
 He points out the same rule of thumb holds true for both the city and the suburbs that you shouldn't exceed 30 percent of your income on the primary interest of your mortgage and the taxes and insurance.

 Demand for properties in the Long Island suburbs—like almost every suburb in the New York City metro area—surged during the pandemic.
 "Suburbs like Long Island are known for having excellent public school systems, whereas in Manhattan, to send your child to [private school] requires another $60,000 per year.
-Even on Long Island, private schools are at most half the cost of those in the city."
+Even on Long Island, private schools are at most half the cost of those in the city," Elliot says.

 You Might Also Like